nikhilcss97/Text-Summarization/README.md

 [Blair Fernandes](https://github.com/blair49), [Asjad Baig]

 ## Contact
-* Feel free to contact on me on nikhil.css97@gmail.com with any questions or if you are interested in contributing!
+* Feel free to contact me on nikhil.css97@gmail.com with any questions or if you are interested in contributing!